 Information from the HCS is used to:

-Did you receive a phone call asking you to participate in the Healthy Chicago Survey?
+Did you receive a letter or postcard in the mail asking you to participate in the Healthy Chicago Survey?

 If you still have questions, please contact us at firstname.lastname@example.org

 Results from the HCS are shared on the Chicago Health Atlas and published in reports and briefs.
 Data are provided for Chicago overall and for each of Chicago’s 77 community areas.
 You’ll also find data stratified by demographics.